William A. Brown Research Award

 Purpose

-This award is intended to support research on Islam or West African history.
-Funds must be used to advance research; recipients may propose to use this award for travel, archival work, or as direct support for writing.
+This award is intended to support travel for research on Islam or West African history.

 Eligibility